ExcitedSpider/excitedspider.github.io/_posts/2023-12-10-Inductive-Propositions.md

   else 1 + reaches_1_in (f n).
 ```

-Coq rejects it because there is no guarantee that this calculation would eventually halt, thus it's not a decidable problem.
+Coq rejects it because there is no guarantee that this calculation would eventually halt, thus it's not a decidable problem  (It is proved to be undecidable formally[^3]).
 But we can express the concept as an *inductively defined property* of numbers:

 ```coq
 Inductive Collatz_holds_for : nat -> Prop :=